cs220s25/JJJTeamProject/README.md

 The first step, for both local and ec2, is to use git to clone the repo to your own device.
 Once this has been completed, steps change depending on which way you prefer to deploy.
 You will also need to start a learner lab for either of these methods to work.

-# For Local Deployment:
+### For Local Deployment:

-Firstly, ensure that brew is installed by running `brew -v`.
+First, ensure that brew is installed by running `brew -v`.
 If it is not, run the following command to install homebrew:
 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 Next, find your `aws_access_key_id`, `aws_secret_acess_key`, and `aws_session_token`.
 They can be found in your learner lab under "AWS Details" > "AWS CLI".
-Format them in a directory named credentials, located in ~/.aws, as shown below (replacing "< VALUE >" with their corresponding values):
+Format them in a text file named credentials, located in ~/.aws, as shown below (replacing "< VALUE >" with their corresponding values):

 ```sh
 [default]